 5. (Optional) This step may not be required, depending on the Linux distro you have.
 If your distro does not come with MongoDB, and it's not available in their repo, then please see the MongoDB installation guide.
 You can find the latest installation guide for Ubuntu HERE, and Debian HERE.
 We recommend at least MongoDB 2.6.10.
 Some users have changed the backend to use MongoDB 3 successfully too.

 These notes have been added thanks to user collaboration.
 Have anything to contribute?
 Click on the Give Feedback button below!

 - If it's taking too long to access the controller after a restart, and you need to generate enough entropy on a headless VM to start up SSL, this Community post might help: Ubuntu 14.04 x64 Unifi 4.6.6 very slow start up.

 - At the moment Ubiquiti does not support arm64, hence it is not available via the repo.
 A download and manual installation will be necessary.
 The bundled snappy-java package in versions 5.5.x and previous, do not support arm64.
 In v5.6.1 Unstable (might be reverted for 5.6.2) that changed to an updated snappy-java package.
 That being said, the following script can be run after install to update the bundled version, which should help it run:

 rm /usr/lib/unifi/lib/snappy-java-1.0.5.jar wget -O /usr/lib/unifi/lib http://central.maven.org/maven2/org/xerial/snappy/

-- If the system continues to report issues with snappy-java, you can rename the new jar files from snappy-java-1.1.4-M3.jar to snappy-java-1.0.5.jar, or provide a symbolic link, e.g.:
+- If the system continues to report issues with snappy-java, you should rename the new jar file or link it to whatever name the original jar file that came with the UniFi distro had.
+For example:

 maven2/org/xerial/snappy/ snappy-java/1.1.4-M3/snappy- java-1.1.4-M3.jar